AProgrammablePhoenix/VirtualProcessingUnit/SVASM/README.md

 by the assembler itself when generating VEXE code.
-+ Say goodbye to 'cmpstr', since comparisons between registers will only be made through 'cmp', type casts will be handled implicitely (for instance, comparing SR and EAX, will only compare the value of EAX with the numercial value of the first character of SR).
++ Say goodbye to 'cmpstr', since comparisons between registers will only be made through 'cmp', type casts will be handled implicitely (for instance, comparing SR and EAX, will compare the value of SR with the string representation of EAX).

 (Of course, refer to [SVASM Roadmap](#svasm-roadmap) to stay informed of the language implementation status, note that the latter is subject to changes)